Shipping household goods to Hong Kong with clearer customs planning

-Planning a move to Hong Kong?
+Planning a household-goods shipment to Hong Kong?

 • Applies to people shipping their own used household and personal goods to Hong Kong as unaccompanied personal effects or household items.